TGX-UM/INTOXICOM_Workshop_2/paper/paper.md

 ## Day 1

-The first session was on FAIR Cookbook, opened by a presenation by Vassilios Ioannidis, which also were looked  into during the first workshop.
+The first session was on FAIR Cookbook, opened by a presentation by Vassilios Ioannidis, which also were looked  into during the first workshop.
 During this meeting, a new FAIR Cookbook recipe was written with HackMD (https://hackmd.io/@lusinke/rkXlvLXE0), describing how assays